Geneva Bible: History

 The Geneva notes were surprisingly included in a few editions of the King James Version, as late as 1715.
 Benjamin Franklin is understood to have been inspired by the frontispiece of the Geneva Bible in his design proposal for the first Great Seal of the United States.

+1576 Tomson revision

+Some editions from 1576 onwards included Laurence Tomson's revisions of the New Testament.
+Tomson based his New Testament on Theodore Beza's 1565 Greek text.
+Tomson's New Testament translation was generally substituted for the original Geneva New Testament in Geneva Bibles printed from 1587.

+1599 edition

+Some editions from 1599 onwards used a new "Junius" version of the Book of Revelation, in which the notes were translated from a new Latin commentary by Franciscus Junius.

 Translation and format

 The Geneva Bible was the first English version to be translated entirely from the original languages of Hebrew, Aramaic, and Greek.
 Though the text is principally just a revision of William Tyndale's earlier work of 1534, Tyndale had only fully translated the New Testament; he had translated the Old Testament through 2 Chronicles before he was imprisoned.
 The English refugees living in Geneva completed the first translation of the Old Testament from Hebrew to English.
 The work was led by William Whittingham.

 Textual basis

 The Geneva Bible was translated from scholarly editions of the Greek New Testament and the Hebrew Scriptures that comprise the Old Testament.
 The English rendering was substantially based on the earlier translations by William Tyndale and Myles Coverdale (the Geneva Bible relies significantly upon Tyndale).